gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 In this section, you'll learn how to structure folders and configure yarn workspaces to develop Gatsby themes.
 You'll create two workspaces, `gatsby-theme-events` and `site`.

-Each workspace can be run separately, as well as one depending on the other.
-In this example, `gatsby-theme-events` will be a dependency of `site`.
+In this example, `gatsby-theme-events` will be a dependency of `site` so you'll run `site` to see everything working.

 ### Create a new empty folder